 INSTRUCTOR: Mischa Tranquilli

-- Learning to work competently from a life model is integral to the development of every figurative artist.
-In this course, students study the fundamentals of drawing the portrait from life using graphite, chalk, and pastel on toned paper.
-The curriculum places a strong emphasis on creating convincing and lifelike portraits from direct observation.
+Course DescriptionDrawing competently from a model is integral to the figurative artist's development.
+In this course, students study the fundamentals of drawing the portrait from life, starting with the drawing of constructive anatomy and progressing to fully rendered portraiture using charcoal, chalk, and pastel on toned paper.

-In-depth demonstrations and examples are provided throughout the trimester, including a 3-hour demo which shows the instructor's entire portrait drawing approach from start to finish.
+In-depth demonstrations and examples are provided throughout the trimester, alongside extensive one-on-one instruction.
 Weekly sketchbook assignments are also given to be completed from home.

 All work in this class is taught using comparative measurements.

-These additional supplies are not required for class, but students may find them useful to bring:
+Not required for class, but recommended to bring:

 - Pencil storage case/toolbox